zenon-network/znn-wiki/api.md

 #### Response

-An `array` of `entries` and each item in the list contains the following fields:
+An `object` containing the total amount of registered pillars as `number` in field `count` and an `array` in field `list`, where each item contains the following fields:

 * `name` of type `string`: name of the registered Pillar